software-mansion/protostar/website/docs/cairo-1/07-interacting-with-starknet/08-scripting.md

 protostar test
 ```

-These two instructions assure that the contract builds properly and all tests pass.
+These two instructions ensure that the contract builds properly and all tests pass.

 #### Declare and deploy the contract